lord-dubious/twagent/README.md

 This repository leverages the `browser_use` library to monitor twitter accounts, analyze trends, score tweets, and reply/post/retweet.

 ### My Workers
-**Agent A**: Continuously monitor a specified list of accounts and save latest posts/replies database **Agent B1**: Monitor the [Trending](https://x.com/explore/tabs/keyword) and [News](https://x.com/explore/tabs/news) tabs by adjusting the location settings, select relevant trends, save their links and descriptions.
+- **Agent A**: Continuously monitor a specified list of accounts and save latest posts/replies database
+- **Agent B1**: Monitor the [Trending](https://x.com/explore/tabs/keyword) and [News](https://x.com/explore/tabs/news) tabs by adjusting the location settings, select relevant trends, save their links and descriptions.
-**Agent B2**: Go through the relevant trends, determine which posts to respond to, save those posts.
+- **Agent B2**: Go through the relevant trends, determine which posts to respond to, save those posts.
-**Agent C** (not browser-base): score all the current tweets in the past 10 minutes, determine which ones to respond to.
+- **Agent C** (not browser-base): score all the current tweets in the past 10 minutes, determine which ones to respond to.
-**Agent D**: Craft replies/posts, score these.
+- **Agent D**: Craft replies/posts, score these.
-**Agent E**: Respond to the highest-scoring tweets.
+- **Agent E**: Respond to the highest-scoring tweets.
 Retweet those.
 The max tweet count is 2,400 per day.
-**Agent F**: Stream with Elevenlabs to OBS and say them in a twitter space.
+- **Agent F**: Stream with Elevenlabs to OBS and say them in a twitter space.

-## Why this approach?
+## A. Why this approach?
 Why not just use Twitter's V2 API?

 This approach was chosen as a solution because the Twitter API is prohibitively expensive and is often seen as anti-developer.